 RRA does not track PII for people who take our voice questionnaires.
 It makes no difference who is calling, their race, sex, gender, etc, or which specific questions they will be asked, what language they are in, or where they are located.
 RRA works the same way irrespective.

-RRA does not use biometrics, does not baseline anyone, and does not store or use any personal history about anyone to perform its analysis.
+RRA does not collect data that can be used for biometric identification, does not baseline anyone, and does not store or use any personal history about anyone to perform its analysis.

 RRA is Not Lie Detection or Voice Stress Analysis